NUKnightLab/git-deploy/README.md

 ## hosts (a.k.a inventory) file format

-Ansible will look in `/etc/ansible/hosts` for the default host inventory.
+git-deploy will look in `~/.git-deploy-assets/hosts` for the host inventory.

 git-deploy currently supports a single `app` role with multiple evironments.
 Support for further role-based deployment support is in the future roadmap.